 If your website hasn’t been updated recently, you may find that it looks strange on phones or other devices, and even on newer browsers.
 That’s an important reason to consider having your website updated, even if you’re generally happy with your web design.
-Oyova web design and development solves technical problems of this kind.
+Oyova web design and development solve technical problems of this kind.

 The other side of the coin is this: which older browsers should you support when you have your site updated?
 Newer browsers like InternetExplorer9, Chrome, Opera, Safari, and Firefox 3.6.10 will usually show your new site in all its glory — but it may not look very good in IE6.
 Time for a decision.

 When you design and build a new website, you check and test it along the way.
 Each time you see an issue in one browser and fix it, though, you may create an issue in another browser.
 The more browsers you test and check, the more possible issues you have to check and fix.
 Sometimes an issue really can’t be fixed to work equally well in all browsers, and sometimes it just takes lots of extra time.
 Time, of course, means money when it comes to web development.

 Most designers choose to support a limited set of browsers, making sure that — while it may not be identical in all browsers — your site will look good in all the browsers on that limited list.

 In general, you want to be sure that your visitors can come to see you on their Windows machines, Macs, or common smartphones such as Blackberry and iPhone.
 Windows users probably will use new versions of IE and Firefox.
 Mac users will probably use Safari.
 Chrome is becoming more common, so you might want to include it.
 The tough part is to decide between less common browsers like Camino and SeaMonkey and older browsers such as IE6 or Netscape.